 Improvements in sustainable access to safe and drinkable water for at least [X million] people, by 2030 and [Y million] by 2050;

-Improvements in resilience to natural disasters for at least [X million] people by 2030 and [Y million] by 2050;
+Improvements in resilience to climate change and natural disasters for all people by 2030;

-At least [30%] of efforts to achieve the targets of the Paris Agreement in 2030 and 2050.
+At least [30%] of efforts to achieve the targets of the Paris Agreement in 2030 and 2050 protect biodiversity and enhance ecosystem integrity.

 The benefits, shared fairly and equitably, from the use of genetic resources and associated traditional knowledge have increased by [X] by 2030 and reached [X] by 2050.